 How many times a week do you want to post?

 The number one key here is to be consistent.
 You don’t have to be producing blog content every day, just make sure that you are consistent with the schedule you choose so your readers can depend on you.

 Another factor to consider is how many quality blog posts you are able to produce.
-If only posting one time a week means that you’ll be writing higher quality content, then go for that!
+If only posting one time every other week means that you’ll be writing higher quality content, then go for that!
 There’s no sense in posting sub-par content just for the sake of posting.